kartikdube/Probability-and-Statistics-in-Data-Science-Using-Python/01-Introduction/03-Three_card_puzzle.md

 ### Alternative argument

 If we pick a card at random 2/3 of the time we pick a card where the two sides have the same color, and only 1/3 where the color is different.
+  - The original argument also sounds convincing, but is wrong.